syncfusion-content/xamarin-docs/Xamarin/Range-Slider/ToolTip-Support.md

 ### BottomRight

-The ToolTip will be placed either below the Thumb in horizontal orientation or right of the Thumb in vertical orientation.
+Position the ToolTip below the thumb in horizontal orientation or to the right in vertical orientation.

 {% tabs %}